 - To support working capital and business growth

-- To enable owners to sell their shares and get their money out of the business.
+- Succession - to enable owners to sell their shares and get their money out of the business

-You may be able to secure such funding from mainstream sources, however there are a number of other routes available to facilitate the move into the various forms of employee ownership:
+You may be able to secure such funding from mainstream sources, however there are a number of other routes available to support the move into employee ownership:

-- Gifting shares: where the owners, over a period of time, gift shares to employees, thereby saving the company the burden of finance interest and repayments.
+- GIFTING SHARES: where the owners, over a period of time, gift shares to employees, often through an Employee Owned Trust (EOT), thereby saving the company the burden of finance interest and repayments.

-- Vendor finance: where an entrepreneur, management team or a family are selling a business, they may be prepared to take their cash over time.
-This results in deferring payment of part of the sale price.
+- VENDOR FINANCE: where an entrepreneur, founder, management team or a family are selling a business, they may be prepared to take their cash over time.
+This results in deferring payment over part of the sale price.

-- Mezzanine finance: funding from a finance house which is prepared to take a greater deal of risk than a high street bank and so requires a greater rate of return.
+- MAEZZANINE FINANCE: funding from a finance house which is prepared to take a greater deal of risk than a high street bank and so requires a greater rate of return.

-- Crowd funding: this fast growing market enables companies to raise both loans and equity investment.
+- CROWD FUNDING: this enables companies to raise both loans and equity investment.
 Careful consideration needs to be given to the platform provider as many specialise in certain sectors.

-Capital for Colleagues understands the challenges faced by moving to and growing employee owned businesses and can provide the following types of financing:
+Capital for Colleagues understands the challenges faced by moving to and growing employee owned businesses and can provide the following types of financial support:

-- Finance to make the transition to employee ownership
+- An investment to buy some shares from exiting owners to make the transition to employee ownership

 - Liquidity to enable the buying and selling of shares in EO companies